In All About Amelia Earhart, readers ages 9 – 13 years old will learn about Amelia Earhart.

 Although flying airplanes would always be closest to Amelia heart, she had many other interests too.
 She was a social worker, an author, a clothing designer, and an educator.

+Her achievements made her an important part of our history.
 All About Amelia Earhart is illustrated throughout.
-It is written for children in grades 4th through 8th.
+It is a great read for children grades 4th through 8th.